-At the end of the fiscal year, the Township had total long-term debt outstanding of \$20,927,725.
-This debt consists of five series of general obligation bonds and notes and three guaranteed notes, backed by the full faith and credit of the government.
+At the end of the fiscal year, the Township had total long-term debt outstanding of \$19,776,270.
+This debt consists of three general obligation notes and two guaranteed notes payable to the Delaware Valley Regional Finance Authority (DVRFA) and backed by the full faith and credit of the government, one series of general obligation bonds issued in 2017 backed by the full faith and credit of the government, and a portion of Westtown Township's general obligation bonds issued for the construction of the police building, per an Intergovernmental Subsidy Agreement with Westtown Township.
 Details of the Township's debt holdings and related long-term debt service requirements can be found in Note F to these financial statements on pages 41 through 42.
+Details of the Township's relationship with Westtown for police services ca be found in Note H of these financial statements on page 54